intrusionops/plextrac_peer_review_helper/README.md

 - Thanks to Danny Nassre (nassre@gmail.com) for providing the LLM Integration

 Todo's:
-- Generate executive summary from a list of findings
+- Generate executive summary from a list of findings - In progress
 - Check if executive summary matches the report findings
 - Unit tests